Check out our new film, Let Us Play, below!

-Register for any program, including swim lessons for both pools, by mail, by telephone at 406-721-PARK, or in person at Currents Aquatics Center in: McCormick Park, 600 Cregg Ln., Missoula, MT 59802.
+Register now for any program, including swim lessons, camps and more...online at WebTrac!
+You may also register by telephone at 721-PARK (7275) or in-person at Currents Aquatics Center in McCormick Park, 600 Cregg Lane, Missoula, MT 59802.

 Our friendly customer service staff is on hand at Currents:

-Program fees must be paid upon registration.
-Please note the registration deadline is indicated in some class descriptions.
+Please note the registration deadline indicated in the class descriptions.
 Registrations are accepted on a first-come, first-served basis.
-We accept cash, Missoula County check, Visa, and MasterCard (credit card payment available in person or by telephone only).

 Youth recreation grants are available for families who need financial assistance to register for swim lessons, recreation programs, or swim passes to Currents and Splash Montana.